Co-Evolve/mujoco-utils/README.md

 # mujoco-utils

-MuJoCo-utils provides a framework for implementing and interfacing with MuJoCo and MuJoCo-XLA simulation environments.
+MuJoCo-utils provides a unified framework for implementing and interfacing with MuJoCo and MuJoCo-XLA simulation environments.
 The main goal of this framework is to **unify** the development and interfaces of environments implemented in native MuJoCo (MJC) and MuJoCo-XLA (MJX).